gatling/gatling/src/sphinx/http/http_check.rst

 * ``in(sequence)``

-Checks that the value belongs to a given sequence or vararg:
+Validate that the extracted value belongs to a given sequence or vararg:

 .. includecode:: code/CheckSample.scala#in